-Earth Day, observed on April 22nd, is a convenient opportunity to discuss environmental concerns and promote environmental awareness with your students.
+Earth Day is celebrated each year on April 22nd.
+This day is a great opportunity to discuss environmental concerns and promote environmental awareness with your students.
 Check out the following websites and activities for Earth Day resources to use in your classroom.

 Websites